solid-contrib/specification-tests/README.md

 1. Sets up a function which will be called once for the whole set of scenarios:
     1. Creates a test container (which isn't yet instantiated).
     1. Creates a resource in this container using an example Turtle file.
     1. Adds an ACL for the resource which grants Bob write access and the public read and append access.
-It logs this to make it visible in the reports.
 1. Use `callonce` to run the setup process once for all scenarios.
-1. Asserts that this resource exists (if it doesn't the test will stop at this point).
 1. Sets up the URL for the HTTP requests used in most of the scenarios.

 The first 2 scenarios check the ACLs which could impact this test.
 The first fetches the resource's ACL and confirms